 Botox in addition to intense rehab can help patients in the chronic phase after a stroke

-The benefits of botox therapy are more than just skin deep.
+The benefits of Botox therapy are more than just skin deep.
 Botox can potentially help patients reduce spasticity of their legs and feet so that they can improve walking and gain independence after a stroke.
-Though the results from this study seem promising, there were only a small number of participants.
+Though the results of this study seem promising, there were only a small number of participants.
 This means that more research needs to be done to validate these findings.
-On top of that, botox is expensive, costing several thousand dollars for a month of treatment.
-If you’re wondering if you should be getting botox injections, it’s best to talk to your doctor and see if it’s right for you.
+On top of that, Botox is expensive, costing several thousand dollars for a month of treatment.
+If you’re considering Botox injections, it’s best to talk to your doctor and see if it’s right for you.